Darginec05/Yoopta-Editor/packages/tools/link-tool/README.md

 #### Example Configuration with Translations

-Below is an example that disables the "Additional Props" section and sets custom Spanish labels for the "Add" and "Delete" buttons:
+Below is an example that sets custom Spanish labels for the "Add" and "Delete" buttons:

 ```typescript
 export const TOOLS: Tools = {